 Nightclubs, while not as popular as a party venue choice (1%), offer a great experience with a DJ and a dance floor.
 This is a great venue type for an active crowd that wants to dance the night away.
 With a bar and, quite often, an in-house kitchen, nightclubs can offer a fully catered experience.

 According to Tagvenue’s data, most people start searching and contacting venues approximately 64 days before the party event.
-This will give you enough time to check out the wide range of venues on offer, and will give you time to narrow down your choices.
+This will give you enough time to check out the wide range of venues on offer and will provide you with time to narrow down your choices.
 It can also take a week or so of hunting before you find just the right place – and one with just the right sort of availability on the date you want!

 You can rent a venue for a party by first setting down the specifications that you need to bear in mind for your event.
 How many people will be attending?
 What sort of atmosphere should the party have?
 What day of the week should it be on?
 These sorts of details will vary widely for each person and each event.
 However, at the very least you should be able to choose the type of venue, and the size you will need.
 With these, you are well on your way in your hunt.

-All data cited in this report is based on statistical data from the Tagvenue platform.
+All data cited in this report is based on statistical data from the Tagvenue.com platform.